-Postdoctoral Fellow in Machine Learning
+Postdoctoral Fellow in Computational Biology

 In contrast to a cell’s DNA, its RNA – the transcriptome – is a highly dynamic machinery which operates within ranges, orders of magnitudes wider than those of the genome.
 Its role in shaping clonal evolution and implementing a cell’s response to its environment is undoubted, yet nowhere close to understood.
 We seek applications from a computer scientist with a PhD and strong background in machine learning to develop general metrics of cell fitness using supervised machine learning approaches.
 This project is part of our NIH-